 Oh, and they’ve also released a new mouse to go with it that has interchangeable side plates in case you want to switch up the number of buttons you have for FPS games and MMOs.
 Let’s take a look.

-The AW988’s 40mm Neodymium drivers are a little smaller than many of today’s best gaming headset>s (most seem to go for 50mm drivers these days), but it still looks very much like a premium headset – and I’d hope so when it’s going to cost around £175 / $229 when it launches on June 11.
+The AW988’s 40mm Neodymium drivers are a little smaller than usual, but it still looks very much like a premium headset – and I’d hope so when it’s going to cost around £175 / $229 when it launches on June 11.

 Naturally, you’ve got a mandatory dash of RGB LEDs lying across each rotating ear cup, but otherwise you’re looking at a lightweight, flexible headband and what Dell are calling ‘sports mesh’ ear cushions.
 I suspect its angular design will be a bit too sci-fi for some, but hey, it wouldn’t be Alienware without an Area 51 vibe about it, would it?